ballerina-platform/nballerina/README.md

 [Down and Dirty with Semantic Set-theoretic Types (a tutorial)](https://pnwamk.github.io/sst-tutorial/)

-The implementation currently handles a tiny subset of Ballerina type system:
+The implementation currently handles a small subset of Ballerina type system:
 * nil, boolean, int, string types
 * string singletons
 * tuple types of any fixed length (including recursion)